xaviervia/mediador/README.md

 amplify with events, without having to make them inherit directly from Mediador.

-The events are stored in the `listeners` property within the emitter object.
+The events are stored in the `listeners` property within the emitter object, in this case `yourInstance`.

 Bear this in mind so to not accidentally override the property.

 You can find these examples in the [`examples`](examples) folder in this repo.
 You can run them without installing `mediador` by running `npm link` on the repo folder (may require `sudo`).